FAQs for NEMO Study Lab Visit

 What if my child is taking a stimulant medication?

 If your child is taking a stimulant medication previously discussed with our staff, and requires an approved 7-day break for study purposes, please follow the directions for the stopping and starting of this medication as instructed in the accompanying email.
 It is most common for children to stop their prescribed medication 3 days prior to this visit and resume it 4 days after this visit.
 If you forget to stop the stimulant medication before the visit, we will need to reschedule the visit.

 After the initial screening, if you are considered eligible to participate, you will be asked to complete an online questionnaire.
 After you complete this questionnaire and are eligible for the lab visit, our staff will contact you to schedule your one-time visit.

 Our lab is located on the first floor of the Psychological Sciences Building on Purdue University’s main campus.
 Our physical address is 703 Third Street, West Lafayette IN 47907.

 Where can I park?

 We have a reserved parking spot right across the street from the main entrance to the Psychological Sciences Building.
-You can park in Spot 25 and walk through the main doors directly across from Elliot Hall of Music.
+You can park in any of the three "Psychology Dept. Guest" spots marked with black and red signs, and walk through the main doors directly across from Elliot Hall of Music.
 Our lab is located in the hallway on the right of the main lobby.
 If you walk through the double doors to this hallway, our lab is in Room 1229 on the left.